 Instructions

-- Stir in the spinach, red pepper flakes, and season with salt and freshly ground black pepper to taste.
+- Stir in the spinach and red pepper flakes, and season with salt and freshly ground black pepper to taste.
 Simmer until the spinach is wilted.

 Video